 The Malcolm X College project was an incredible team achievement for City Colleges of Chicago.
 The project overcame many challenges including an aggressive schedule, complex design, and constrained urban site located between the existing facility and an active sporting arena.
-The new facility will provide opportunity for countless students to pursue their career goals in the Healthcare industry.
+The new facility provides opportunity for countless students to pursue their career goals in the Healthcare industry.

 Malcolm X College and School of Health Sciences